ghc/ghc/docs/users_guide/exts/representation_polymorphism.rst

     Print ``RuntimeRep`` parameters as they appear; otherwise, they are defaulted to ``LiftedRep``.

-Most GHC users will not need to worry about levity polymorphism or unboxed types.
-For these users, seeing the levity polymorphism in the type of ``$`` is unhelpful.
+Most GHC users will not need to worry about representation polymorphism or unboxed types.
+For these users, seeing the representation polymorphism in the type of ``$`` is unhelpful.
 And thus, by default, it is suppressed, by supposing all type variables of type ``RuntimeRep`` to be ``LiftedRep`` when printing, and printing ``TYPE LiftedRep`` as ``Type`` (or ``*`` when :extension:`StarIsType` is on).

-Should you wish to see levity polymorphism in your types, enable the flag :ghc-flag:`-fprint-explicit-runtime-reps`.
+Should you wish to see representation polymorphism in your types, enable the flag :ghc-flag:`-fprint-explicit-runtime-reps`.
 For example,

     .. code-block:: none